 At present, COA-TRC operates functions in the following different areas.

 1. Research in Architecture: The ever evolving faculty of architecture, in all it's vastness, offers little scope in pursuing research at an advanced level in India.
 COA-TRC hopes to supplement the need for providing a facility for such research.

 2. Teacher's Training Program (TTP): Targeted at the rapidly growing number of teachers in schools of architecture in India, a series of TTPs made mandatory for teachers to attend at some time or another, aims at raising the standards of teaching architecture.
 New methods and techniques, pertinent subjects, both technical and theoretical, are covered over the weeks, in 5 day packages, that will bring together the best presenters and the most applicable subjects from across the length & breadth of the country.

-3. Continuing Education Program (CEP):Similar in structure to TTPs, but targeted towards professionals in the field, involving new theories and practices, technical updating, etc.
+3. Continuing Education Program (CEP):Similar in structure to the TTPs but targeted towards the practicing professionals in the field the CEPs focus on new theories and practices, legalities, technical updating etc.